robin-raymond/zax.io/concurrency.md

 ### Using the `deep` type qualifier as a method to ensure type data separation across threads

 For speed and efficiency reasons, types may utilize a `shallow` copy methodology and data sharing across type instances when a variable is copied from one type instance to another.
-A true copy of a type may never actually be performed in such a scenario as copying the data may be expensive and non desirable, especially for types that require heap allocations (e.g. variable length strings).
+A true copy of a type may never actually be performed in such a scenario as copying the data may be expensive and not desirable, especially for types that require heap allocations (e.g. variable length strings).

 #### Efficient `immutable` type data sharing and concurrency

-Types qualified as `immutable` are an excellent example where this kind of optimization can be useful since an immutable type might need to allocate data for storage but once allocated not need modify contents ever again.
-Copying immutable variables from one instance to another could be expensive given each copy would need another allocation, a copy of the contents, and a deallocation when the immutable type is no longer needed.
+Types qualified as `immutable` are an excellent example of how qualifiers can help optimization.
+An `immutable` type might need to allocate data for storage.
+Once allocated the contents are not modify ever again.
+Needlessly copying `immutable` variables from one instance to another could be expensive given each copy would need another allocation, a copy of the contents, and a deallocation when an `immutable` type is no longer needed.

-Rather than performing a copy whenever the immutable type is passed to functions, a simple `handle` pointer to the real data might be utilized.
-A `handle` pointer keeps a simple reference count to a type and disposes of the data when the final instance of a type is disposed and thus is perfectly suitable for `immutable` data sharing.
-While a `strong` pointer could be used instead of a `handle` type, a `strong` pointer incurs additional concurrency overhead every time a reference count is incremented or decremented since the reference count for `strong` pointers must be thread-safe.
-This overhead can cause a CPU to operate less efficiently as it can disrupt things like CPU branch predictability and CPU caches.
+Rather than performing a copy whenever an `immutable` type is passed to a function, a simple `handle` pointer to the real data might be utilized.
+A `handle` pointer keeps a simple reference count to a type and disposes of the data when the final instance of a type is disposed (and thus is perfectly suitable for `immutable` data sharing).
+While a `strong` pointer could be used instead of a `handle` type, a `strong` pointer incurs additional concurrency overhead every time a reference count is incremented or decremented since `strong` pointer reference counts must be thread-safe across CPU cores.
+This overhead can cause a CPU to operate less efficiently as it can disrupt things like CPU branch predictability and invalidate CPU caches.

-Normally when a type is passed by-value, the `shallow` qualifier is implicitly applied to the value.
+Normally when a type is passed by-value, a `shallow` qualifier is implicitly applied to the value.
 The `shallow` qualifier allows for optimization by assuming the value is not needing to be truly copied when the value is passed from one function to another.
-Since this is the default the keyword `shallow` is not needed to be specified under normal circumstances to indicate the `shallow` by-value semantics as this specification would be redundant.
+Since this is the default assumed behavior for `synchronous` functions, the keyword `shallow` does not needed to be specified under normal circumstances to indicate `shallow` by-value semantics (as this specification would be redundant).

-A qualifier of `deep` can be applied to a type to ensure a full copy of the type is performed prior to transferred the type's instance to a new thread.
-The `deep` qualifier can be used to ensure a completely independent copy of a type is made so a copy of an immutable type is made whenever the type is passed to a different thread.
+A qualifier of `deep` can be applied to a type to ensure a full copy of the type is performed prior to transferring a type's instance to a new thread.
+The `deep` qualifier can be used to ensure a completely independent copy of a type is made prior to thread transference.
+A copy of an `immutable` type is made whenever the type is passed to a different thread using the `deep` qualifier.

-While seemingly a [`last` pointers/references](pointers.md#using-the-last-type-qualifier-to-optimize-content-transfer) method can seemingly be used to transfer out the contents of the data to a new type's instance prior to transfer to a new thread but the `last` does not guarantee any shared state is indeed the final copy.
-This mechanism can only work if the passed in type is truly the `last` instance of a type before it's disposal.
+While [`last` pointers/references](pointers.md#using-the-last-type-qualifier-to-optimize-content-transfer) seemingly could be used to transfer out contents of data prior to transferring a type's instance to a new thread, `last` pointers/references do not guarantee any shared state is indeed the final copy.
+This mechanism to transfer data across threads could only work if a passed in type was truly the `last` instance of a type before it's normal disposal and thus cannot be relied about as a mechanism to ensure thread safety.

 ````zax